basho/basho_docs/source/languages/en/riak/ops/tuning/file-system.md

 toc: true
 audience: advanced
 keywords: [operator, os]
+moved: {
+    '1.4.0-': '/cookbooks/File-System-Tuning/'
+}
 ---

 The following article suggests I/O Scheduler configurations to use when deploying Riak.

 I/O or Disk Scheduling is a blanket term used to describe the method by which an operating system chooses how to order input and output operations to and from storage.

 There are many I/O Scheduling techniques.
 Some of the most common are: